If Day: Events

 The firefight included large-scale troop movements and the simulated destruction of major bridges – coal dust and dynamite were used to create explosions.
 Nine troop formations held three positions each during the tightly scripted invasion sequence; they were directed via telephone (one line per formation) and flash-lamp signals from the headquarters established at the Chamber of Commerce building.
 The defensive pattern employed was similar to that used during the First World War in Paris to conduct soldiers to the front.
 Light tanks were stationed at road and rail junctions as fighting intensified.
 Thirty anti-aircraft vehicles fired blanks at fighter planes overhead, assisted by anti-aircraft gunners on buildings downtown.
 The first mock casualty was reported at 8:00 am.
 Dressing stations were set up at strategic points to treat the mock casualties; they also treated the two real casualties of the event – a soldier who sprained his ankle, and a woman who cut her thumb preparing toast during the early-morning blackout.

 At 9:30 am, the defenders surrendered to the 'Nazis' and withdrew to the downtown muster point, and the city was occupied.
 The fake Nazis began a widespread harassment campaign, sending armed troops throughout the city.
 A tank was driven down Portage Avenue, one of the main streets of the downtown area.
 Some people were taken to an internment camp at Lower Fort Garry; those interned included prominent local politicians like Premier John Bracken (arrested with several members of his cabinet at a caucus meeting), Mayor John Queen, Lieutenant Governor of Manitoba Roland Fairbairn McWilliams, and visiting Norwegian ambassador to the United States Wilhelm de Morgenstierne.
 One council member, Dan McClean, escaped but was recaptured after an intensive search.
 Chief of Police George Smith avoided capture because he was dining out when soldiers arrived at his office.
 The Union Flag at Lower Fort Garry was replaced with the swastika.
 The city was renamed "Himmlerstadt", and Main Street was termed "Hitlerstrasse".

-Erich von Neurenberg was installed as gauleiter (provincial leader); he was assisted by George Waight, who acted as the local Gestapo chief.
+Erich von Neuremburg was installed as gauleiter (provincial leader); he was assisted by George Waight, who acted as the local Gestapo chief.
 Their stated purpose was to assist Hitler in his plans to take advantage of Canada's relatively low population density by colonizing the country.
-Von Neurenberg issued the following decree, which was posted throughout the city:
+Von Neuremburg issued the following decree, which was posted throughout the city: